alialridae8060/sep11-freedom-project/blog/entry02.md

   <li>If this Blog gets less than a 6.5/10 to edit it with my new konwledge on Less.js with the 1 hour I did on the same day.</li>
 </ul>

+### So this is the end of my second fp blog I hope you all enjou=yed reading it,stay tuned for any edits and be ready for blog 3.
 [Previous](entry01.md) | [Next](entry03.md)
 [Home](../README.md)